Does My Author Website Need a Privacy Policy?

 Where to get a Privacy Policy

-I purchased this privacy policy from a legal boutique ← affiliate link.
+For what it’s worth, Lauren purchased this privacy policy from a legal boutique ← affiliate link.
 It comes bundled with Terms & Conditions, because, there’s good chance you need one of those too.
 I recommend reading this article for more information.

-It’s not cheap, but then, neither is the potential $50,000 if you’re found being non-compliant with privacy law.
+It’s not cheap, but then, neither is the potential $50,000 if you’re found being non-compliant with privacy law :)